 Born in rural northern Michigan, singer-songwriter Josh Schicker began crafting songs with friends during the rise of alternative and grunge rock genres of the early 1990s.
-Attending Hope College in Holland, MI proved formative through studying religion and history and writing songs with fellow students.
-After graduation, Schicker parted ways with bandmates from college to explore a solo career.
+Attending college proved formative through studying religion and history and writing songs with fellow students.
+After graduation, Schicker parted ways with bandmates and began to explore a solo career.

 Since 2000, Schicker has released a number of independent albums and has toured nationally in support of these efforts.
 In 2005, Schicker had the fortune of working with Grammy-winning engineer/producer, Mitch Dane at Sputnik Sound studios in Nashville, TN.
 The result was a full-length album titled Moonlighting which was re-released in 2007 as a bonus track album.
 The additional track, "Good Mothers, Don't Leave!" was mentioned by title in NYT Best-Seller, Lisa McMann's young adult novel, Gone.
 Several other tracks have been featured on compilations since its release including MPress Records' New Arrivals Vol. 4 along with Seth Glier and Rachael Sage.